 1. Me Arm

 The MeArm robot kit is an excellent robot kit in terms of value for money, it comes as a flat pack robot arm kit, that you can build with nothing but a screwdriver and enthusiasm.
 It is a great kit to get you started in the world of programming, electronics, robotics, and engineering!
 It was featured as the “Perfect Arduino Project for Beginners” by Lifehacker.

 Although you might find it not that easy to assemble (according to an Amazon review), when you put all the parts as instructed, it works like a charm.
 Our interns have actually worked with it before, they used the Gamepad shield in 1Sheeld to control the arm via smartphone.
 Check this video below and see all the instructions of the project on Hackster.

 The MeArm kit is available on Robotshop for $39.95

 Although it’s not a cheap robot arm kit, it is my favorite one among the list.
 It is a 5 degrees of freedom robot arm (not counting the servo of the gribber), that is very stable when assembled, and it’s a long one!
 390 mm.

 I personally used it before when creating the tutorial for the Orientation shield of 1Sheeld, check out the video below to see it in action 😉

 And also if you want to control it with your gestures like the video above, here is the full project with all the code and instructions on instructables.com

-The Dagu robotic arm is also available on Robotshop for $249.9
+The Dagu robot arm is also available on Robotshop for $249.9

-OWI has made robotic arm technology more affordable without compromising quality.
+OWI has made robot arm technology more affordable without compromising quality.
 The arm has a lifting capacity of 100g and you can command the gripper to open and close.